PIG & INK

 I raised the drunken bottle high

-till it overflowed with umber-amber light
+till it overflowed with sweet moonshine

 And I called to my ancestors of the north and the south